• Skip to primary navigation

 Chia seed pudding is so filling and delicious!
 Here's my quick and easy Oat Milk Chia Pudding recipe that we make quite a bit, but my kids love the fun blue color of this one.

-Chia pudding is thick and gel-like, similar to other puddings.
+It’s thick and gel-like, similar to other puddings.
 You can also purée it in a high-speed blender for a smoother texture.

 Chia seeds bring so many benefits to this dish including fiber, protein, magnesium, vitamin B, zinc, phosphorus, calcium, omega 3 fatty acids, antioxidants, and iron!